jamesdiacono/Fstyle/README.md

 If _substitutions_ is a function, it is called with the placeholder name and returns the replacement.
 Otherwise, _substitutions_ is an object with placeholder names as keys.
 Each value on the object is either the replacement, or a function which returns the replacement.
 A replacement must be a string or a number.

-The `style_link` factory above can take a color string, yet it can also take a function which returns a color string.
+The `link` factory above can take a color string, yet it can also take a function which returns a color string.
 If `color` is a reactive function, this makes the styler reactive.
 Reactive stylers are discussed further in the "Reactivity" section below.

-If the _name_ parameter is a string, it serves as a starting point for generating the class.
+The _name_ parameter serves as a basis for the fragment's class.
 Each replacement used by the _declarations_template_ is appended, yielding a class which uniquely identifies the fragment.
+Calling

+    link("red")

+returns a styler which produces the fragment

+    {
+        class: "link_red",
+        rules: `
+            .link_red {
+                font-weight: bold;
+                color: red;
+            }
+        `
+    }

 Characters not permitted within a class are encoded.

-    fstyle.classes(style_link("red")); // ["link_red"]
-    fstyle.classes(style_link("#fff")); // ["link_\\000023fff"]
+For example, `link("#aabbcc")` yields a fragment of class `"link_\\000023aabbcc"`.

-The _name_ parameter may also be an array.
-Its elements are resolved, encoded and concatenated together to yield the class.
-This approach provides more control over the class, but introduces some risk that the class might not uniquely identify its rules.
-Alternatively, the _name_ parameter may be a function which returns the class directly.
+The optional _parameters_ parameter provides more control over the class.
+It is an array whose elements are resolved and encoded before being appended to the _name_.
+This approach can improve the readability of classes in some situations, but care must be taken to ensure that they uniquely identify their rules.

-### fstyle.fragment(_name_, _rules_template_, _substitutions_)
+### fstyle.fragment(_name_, _rules_template_, _substitutions_, _parameters_)

 The __fragment__ factory makes a styler which returns an array containing a single fragment.
 It processes the _rules_template_ with the _substitutions_ similarly to how `fstyle.rule` does, and then replaces each occurrence of the empty placeholder `<>` with the generated class.
 The _substitutions_ parameter is optional.

-    function style_spinner(color, duration) {
+    function spinner(color, duration) {
         return fstyle.fragment(
             "spinner",
             `